Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

       - /dev/ttyUSB0:/dev/ttyACM0
 ```

-You can also run a rootless container with docker-compose by adding the required attributes to the `zigbee2mqtt` service block in your `docker-compose-yml`:
+You can also run a rootless container with docker-compose by adding the required attributes to the `zigbee2mqtt` service block in your `docker-compose.yml`:

 ```yaml
     group_add: